prashantbaher/tcc-blog/_drafts/Solidworks Macro/offset-entities.md

 For **detailed information** about these lines please visit [Solidworks Macros - Open new Part document](/solidworks-macros/open-new-document) post.

-I have discussed them **thoroghly** in [Solidworks Macros - Open new Part document](/solidworks-macros/open-new-document) post, so do checkout this post if you don't understand above code.
+I have discussed them **thoroghly** in [Solidworks Macros - Open new Part document](/solidworks-macros/open-new-document) post, so do checkout that post if you want to understand above code in more detail.

 ```vb
 ' Select Front Plane